More about Ken Waldman, More about Trump Sonnets

 The stage show is evolving to reflect the new work.

 People have asked if there will be a Volume 4.
-Ken Waldman says only that he's doing his job as an engaged citizen.
+Ken Waldman says that he's doing his job as an engaged citizen.